oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

     });
     ```
 8. From the root of your SuiteCloud project folder, run `npm test`
 to run your test.
-You should see an output similar to following:
+You should see an output similar to the following:
     ```
     PASS  __tests__/sample-test.js
     Basic jest test with simple assert
         √ should assert stings are equal (2ms)
     ```
->💡 If you want to run tests with coverage, from the root of your SuiteCloud project folder, run `npm test --coverage`.
+>💡 If you want to run tests with coverage, run `npm test --coverage` from the root of your SuiteCloud project folder.

 **You successfully ran your first test for a SuiteCloud project!**

 ## Additional Configuration
-To properly run your tests against the SuiteScript 2.X files of your SuiteCloud project, create a `jest.config.js` file inside of the root of your SuiteCloud project folder.
+To properly run your tests against the SuiteScript 2.x files of your SuiteCloud project, create a `jest.config.js` file inside of the root of your SuiteCloud project folder.

 The `jest.config.js` file must follow a specific structure.
 Depending on your SuiteCloud project type, check one of the following examples: